Brief History of Japanese Knot Tying

 In Western culture, Shibari and Kinbaku terms are used interchangeably.
 Even though they are similar in many ways, there is still a difference between the two of them:

-• The robe bondage form, which is called Shibari, is more about the result of tying a person up.
+- The rope form, which is called Shibari, is more about the result of tying a person up.

 Roles in Japanese Rope Play

-Just like any other BDSM role play, Japanese rope bondage includes two players:
+Just like any other role play, Japanese rope bondage includes two players:

-Basically, a rigger is one who needs to master the ancient Japanese knot-tying technique.
-A robe bunny doesn't need to have any specific skills.
+A rigger is one who needs to master the ancient Japanese knot-tying technique.
+A rope bunny doesn’t need to have any specific skills.
 The task of this player is to be submissive and allow the top to do their job.

 Fact: Shibari may be associated with some physical discomfort, but not intense pain.